Learn how to stay safe in bear country.

 FAQ: Is Bear spray effective?

 Bear spray is effective in deterring and stopping bear attacks and is even more effective than firearms.
-A man was attacked by Bryant Creek Shelter some years ago and would have been killed has his friend not used his bear spray on the attacking Grizzly (who was concerned about her two cubs).
+A man was attacked by Bryant Creek Shelter in 2005 and could have been killed if he didn’t use his bear spray (it was a defensive attack by a female grizzly with two cubs).
 In a recent bear attack in Canmore, a woman saved her friend with bear spray.

 5. Never, ever approach a bear or cub.

 Keep your distance.
 Parks Canada recommends staying at least 100 metres away from bears.
 If you are driving and see a bear on the side of the road, stay in your vehicle.
 Ideally, keep driving (slowly as other vehicles may be stopping).
 Stopping for a photo habituates bears.
 When bears are used to humans, they no longer fear them.

 6. What if I see a bear on the trail?

 If you are on the trail when you encounter a bear, announce your presence in a calm voice and back away slowly while talking to it in a calm voice.
-Do not shout, do not panic, do not turn your back on the bear, and do not run; bears can run as fast as racehorse, you cannot outrun (or outswim) them.
+Keep kids and pets close, do not shout, do not panic, do not turn your back on the bear, and do not run; bears can run as fast as racehorse, so you cannot outrun (or outswim) them.
 Black bears can climb well and some grizzlies can too.
 If grizzlies are too big to climb, they can reach up to 10 feet high when standing on their hind legs (source: http://www.udap.com/mm5/Bear-Safety-Tips), so climbing a tree isn’t recommended unless you are certain it is a grizzly and you are confident in your climbing abilities.
 In most cases, the bear will run away.
 Try to avoid eye contact so you don’t further aggravate the bear.

 7. What if the bear stands it ground and doesn’t leave?